What is a Brachioplasty?

 When will I be able to return to work after my Arm Lift procedure?

-After your Brachioplasty, you will be able to return to work in about 3-7 days.
+After your Brachioplasty, you will be able to return to work in about a week.

 When can I begin exercising after my Brachioplasty?

 After your Arm Lift, light exercise can be resumed after 2 weeks; you should hold off on any vigorous exercise or strenuous lifting for about 4-6 weeks.

 What are the risks or possible complications from a Brachioplasty?